TRY OUR FREE APP

 About the Author Examples: Fiction

-For fiction writers (especially self-published ones), who you are matters little in comparison to the quality of the story you've written — and an attention grabbing synopsis.
+For fiction writers (especially self-published ones), who you are matters little in comparison to your attention-grabbing book summary and the quality of your writing.
 But that doesn’t mean you shouldn’t take full advantage when you’re encouraged to talk about yourself.
 Here are some examples of how to pull it off without soliloquizing.

 1. Veronica Roth, Divergent